Genovese crime family: Current position and leadership

-Esposito was granted bail for almost $10 million in April 2018, and pled not guilty.
+Vincent Esposito was granted bail for almost $10 million in April 2018, and pled not guilty.
 In April 2019, Esposito pled guilty to conspiring to commit racketeering offenses with members and associates of the Genovese family.
-He was sentenced in July 2019 to two years in prison.
+Vincent Esposito was sentenced to 24 months in prison and forfeiture of $3.8 million for racketeering conspiracy.

 On August 13, 2020, an indictment charged soldier Christopher Chierchio along with Colombo family associate Frangesco "Frankie" Russo (the grandson of Colombo family boss Andrew Russo), attorney Jason "Jay" Kurland and securities broker Frank Smookler with conspiracy, wire fraud and money laundering.
 The indictment accused the "lottery attorney" Kurland along with Russo, Chierchio and Smookler with swindling $80 million from jackpot winners in an illegal scheme of siphoning money from the jackpot winners' investments.

 On April 26, 2022, an indictment was served charging capos Nicholas Calisi and Ralph Balsamo, soldiers Michael Messina and John Campanella, and associates Michael Poli and Thomas Poli, with racketeering conspiracy involving illegal gambling and extortion.
-Balsamo was previously arrested on April 12, and Calisi was detained in Boca Raton, Florida and presented before a U.S. magistrate judge in the Southern District of Florida.
+Balsamo was previously arrested on April 12, and Calisi was detained in Boca Raton, Florida, and presented before a U.S. magistrate judge in the Southern District of Florida.
 According to the indictment, the defendants operated a criminal racketeering enterprise since at least 2011.
 On February 9, 2023, it was announced that all six defendants in the case had pleaded guilty to the racketeering charges.